DanielGoncalves186/passnest-repo/README.md

 # PassNest

 Welcome to **PassNest**, a secure, user-friendly password manager designed to make managing your digital credentials effortless.
-With PassNest, you can store, generate, and organize your passwords securely, all while ensuring top-notch encryption and accessibility.
+With PassNest, you can store and organize your passwords securely, all while ensuring top-notch encryption and accessibility.

 ---